flatland-association/flatland-rl/README.rst

 Flatland delivers a python implementation which can be easily extended.
 And it provides different baselines for different environments.
 Each environment enables an interesting task to solve.
 For example, the mutli-agent navigation task for railway train dispatching is a very exciting topic.
 It can be easily extended or adapted to the airplane landing problem.
-This can be the basic implementation for many other transportation planning task.
+This can further be the basic implementation for many other transportation planning task.
 The railway environment has a very restricted transition behaviour.
 Trains can normally not run backwards and the have to follow rails.
 The can only switch cells along rails or the pass a switch in right direction.
 Thus the navigation behaviour of a train is very restricted.
 The planning problem where many agents share same infrastructure becomes mostly to an ordering problem.